 - Avoid negative labels, such as “failing,” when schools miss a benchmark but are actually making progress.

 - Use school data to improve, not punish, low-performing schools.

 - Conduct research on the construction and validity of school ratings systems and the effects of summative ratings and rankings on school performance, school leader and teacher practices, and the perception of parents.

 - Appropriately fund data collection systems that educators can use for instructional purposes.

-- Educate their local communities about school ratings, and what can and cannot be reasonably concluded from the data.
+- Educate local communities about school ratings, including the difference between state-determined ratings and those created by private entities or journalists, and what can and cannot be reasonably concluded from the data.

 - Exercise discretion in providing school data to consumer-oriented developers of school ratings and reserve the right to decline requests if the ratings fail to meet the criteria outlined above.